wp-plugins/order-tracking/readme.txt

 2. Sample order tracking page

 == Changelog ==
+= 2.0.5 =
+- Added an option to set the subject for order e-mails
+- Added an option to change the date format for fields
+- Included additional fields that can be included in the body of e-mails

 = 2.0.4 =
-- Added a missing file for custom fields
+- Included a missing file for the custom fields feature

 = 2.0.3 =
 - Fixed a spreadsheets error